ahnyerkeester/reMarkbly-Random/README.md

 Customizations for reMarkable and reMarkable 2 Paper Tablet.
 Scripts tested and working on version `3.11.x`

+[!WARNING]
+This project is **NOT** affiliated with nor endorsed by reMarkable AS.
+If you modify your device official support might refuse to help you if something goes wrong.
+Use at your own risk.

 ## Automatically change your suspend screen every 5 minutes

 After installing this script, every image in the `/home/root/customization/images/suspended` folder is indexed, put in a random order, and every 5 minutes the next image in order is made the current suspend screen.
 The names of the files are not relevant.